All Episodes

 You've got to get votes from people.

-Um we hear in the drive-by media that that that Trump has got people like you down ballot, all worried that his his drag on the tickets could take people like you down with him.
+We hear in the drive-by media that Trump has got people like you down ballot, all worried that his drag on the ticket's going to take people like you down with him.

-Uh she absolutely, I mean, as you've covered better than anybody else, um, clearly violated the law with respect to her personal server and her lack of willingness to take care of the national security information of the nation.
+She absolutely, I mean, as you've covered better than anybody else, clearly violated the law with respect to her personal server and her lack of willingness to take care of the national security information of the nation.

 What's been going on with the Clinton Foundation is absolutely crooked and corrupt.

-And I I look at you know, she's had prominent positions in politics the last thirty years.
+And I look at, she's had prominent positions in politics the last 30 years.

 She ran a bunch of things in the Clinton administration.